Creating a bot with Azure Bot Service and creating a bot locally are independent, parallel ways to create a bot.

 In a terminal or command prompt change directories to the one created for your bot, and start it with

-npm start.
-At this point, your bot is running locally.
+At this point, your bot is running locally on port 3978.

 Start the Emulator and connect your bot

-- Click the Open Bot link in the emulator "Welcome" tab.
+Click Open Bot on the Emulator's Welcome tab.

-Send a message to your bot, and the bot will respond back with a message.
+Send a message to your bot, and the bot will respond back.

 See tunneling (ngrok) for how to connect to a bot hosted remotely.